Crude oil prices firm, set for biggest weekly gain since mid-May

-U.S. crude futures CLc1 have added 4.6 percent this week, while benchmark Brent LCOc1 has gained 4.2 percent.
+U.S. crude futures have added 4.6 percent this week, while benchmark Brent has gained 4.2 percent.
 That marks the biggest rise for both markets since the week ending May 19.

 U.S. crude was trading up 0.2 percent, or 8 cents, at $45.01 a barrel at 0024 GMT on Friday, with Brent climbing 0.2 percent, or 7 cents, to $47.49 a barrel.